|(unreleased 2008 poster)|

 That's the premise in Momentum II, a better-than-the-real-thing political thriller that answers the question: Just how far will candidates (and their families) go to get elected?

 Cut to the convention, where the tension reaches a fever pitch.
 Deeply offended by the attacks on his integrity Fishburne has doubts about whether to stay in the race.
-But he can’t decide whether to throw his support to Pfeiffer, whose bitter style bugs him, or Hammer, whom he blames for the smear and considers a undisciplined novice.
+But he can’t decide whether to throw his support to Pfeiffer, whose bitter style bugs him, or Hammer, whom he blames for the smear and considers an undisciplined novice.

 At a private meeting with the boy wonder Larry’s concerns deepen when Armie, who is literally armed with Internet tracking evidence, accuses Michelle’s camp of circulating the rumors.
 If the convention deadlocks Armie threatens to go public with the truth, even if it destroys the party’s chances of victory.
+"I WILL burn this village to save it!" he barks.

 The delegates are about to vote when the networks report that Michelle’s plane may actually have been sabotaged.
 Pandemonium engulfs the convention hall.
 Hackman immediately goes on TV, blaming the Iranians and suggesting that it may have been retaliation for Fishburne’s commando mission.
 He’s setting the stage for something even bigger: Larry’s assassination on live TV.